What is Pleural Mesothelioma?

 Causes of Pleural Mesothelioma

-Exposure to asbestos is the only known cause of pleural mesothelioma.
+Exposure to asbestos is the primary cause of pleural mesothelioma.
 Most patients diagnosed with mesothelioma held occupations where they knowingly or unknowingly came in contact asbestos, or used products containing asbestos.
 In some cases, family members of those who were exposed to asbestos in their work have developed mesothelioma.
 This may have resulted from asbestos dust being brought into the home on the workers’ clothing.
 Due to its qualities of heat resistance and fiber strength, asbestos has been used extensively in materials such as insulation, roofing shingles, cement and flooring products, as well as has been used in brake and clutch linings, heat-resistant fabrics, gaskets and coatings.

 Exposure